vdaita/Melanomore/README.md

 ### About Us
-Aruna Daita is a former chemical engineer who found an interest in the application of technology in different areas to improve quality of life.
+Aruna Daita (Rangavajhula) is a former chemical engineer who found an interest in the application of technology in different areas to improve quality of life.
 Email her at arunadaita@yahoo.com

 Vijay Daita is an Android App Developer who has a passion for applying research to the real world to improve quality of life.
 Email him at hello@daita.com